For the purposes of the General Data Protection Regulation (“GDPR”) and UK data protection laws, the controller is Newbury News and Media Limited.

 · Managing a job application or competition entry.

 In any event, we are committed to ensuring that the information we collect and use is appropriate for this purpose, and does not constitute an invasion of your privacy.

 In terms of being contacted for marketing purposes Newbury News and Media Limited would contact you for additional consent.

 USES OF YOUR PERSONAL DATA

-Newbury News Limited will process (collect, store and use) the information you provide in a manner compatible with the EU’s General Data Protection Regulation (GDPR).
+Newbury News and Media Limited will process (collect, store and use) the information you provide in a manner compatible with the EU’s General Data Protection Regulation (GDPR).
 We will endeavour to keep your information accurate and up to date, and not keep it for longer than is necessary.
 Newbury News Limited is required to retain information in accordance with the law, such as information needed for income tax and audit purposes.
 How long certain kinds of personal data should be kept may also be governed by specific business-sector requirements and agreed practices.
 Personal data may be held in addition to these periods depending on individual business needs.

-Newbury News Limited may use your personal data for the purposes of operating our business, delivering, improving our services and solutions, sending other communications related to our business, and for other legitimate purposes permitted by applicable law.
+Newbury News and Media Limited may use your personal data for the purposes of operating our business, delivering, improving our services and solutions, sending other communications related to our business, and for other legitimate purposes permitted by applicable law.
 Some of the ways we may use personal data include:

 · Delivering a Solution, you have requested (advert booking).